digital-craftsman-de/cqs-routing/docs/request-validator.md

 }
 ```

-With such a validator in place there is no way of a file with a virus reaching the business logic.
+With such a validator in place, there is no way for a file with a virus to reach the business logic.
 Using such a validator as one of the default validators means you're safe throughout your application.